 Academic warning is a formal notification of substandard academic performance, and cautions the student that continued performance at this level might result in academic probation.
 An academic warning is issued when a student earns a cumulative GPA below the minimum GPA required by their program/school for one quarter and/or when the student fails to meet any other established program academic requirements.
 An academic warning is in effect for one quarter.
 Academic warning is not noted in the student's transcript but is noted in the student's academic file that is kept in the program office.
 If the student achieves the minimum standard of academic performance required by their program/school during the quarter of academic warning, the student is returned to good academic standing.
 This is also noted in the student's file.

-Academic probation represents notice of unsatisfactory academic progress, which, if continued, will necessitate an academic leave of absence, administrative probation, or dismissal from the program/school and the College.
+Academic probation represents notice of unsatisfactory academic progress.
 Academic probation typically occurs when the student fails a class during his/her academic program and/or earns a cumulative GPA below the minimum required by his/her respective program/school for two quarters (which do not have to be consecutive) and/or when the student fails to meet any other established program academic requirements.
 Academic probation is not noted on the student's transcript but is noted in the student's academic file in the program/school office.
 The student remains on academic probation until the failure is successfully remediated and/or the cumulative GPA is at or above the program's required minimum and all deficiencies have been corrected.
 Subsequently, when the student is returned to good academic standing, this is also noted in the student's file.